 3 Low additionality risk

 The project used conservative assumptions in its baseline scenario.
-The project is implemented by WIF, a non-profit organization, with no financial return other than carbon credits.
+The project is implemented by WWF, a non-profit organization, with no financial return other than carbon credits.
 The mangroves were degraded and not being restored prior to the project.

 4 Community and biodiversity